 ALAMEIN FC CODE OF BEHAVIOUR

-It is vital that all players, parents, spectators, coaches administrators and match offi- cials associated with Soccer Games act in a manner that enhances, rather than injures, the reputation and goodwill of the Club, the FV (Football Victoria), Football Federation Australia (FFA) and football generally.
-Therefore the club has implemented the following codes of behaviour.
-Failure to adhere to these codes may result in expulsion from the club and its grounds.
+It is vital that all players, parents, spectators, coaches administrators and match officials associated with Soccer Games act in a manner that enhances, rather than injures, the reputation and goodwill of the club, the FV (Football Victoria), Football Federation Australia (FFA) and football generally.
+Therefore, the club has implemented the following codes of behaviour.
+Failure to adhere to these codes may result in expulsion from the club and its grounds, with fees forfeited without refund.

 PLAYERS CODE OF BEHAVIOUR